JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 just like how you would manipulate the steering in a car to make the car turn rather than open the door and drag your foot on the ground.
 The only thing you can change directly are these parameters.

-A simple (lol) example as follows:
+A simple (hurr) example as follows:

 > You want your algorithm to learn that 1+1=2 <- that right there is your whole training set.
 >